souravvarma-24/Banking-Fraud-Detection-Risk-Analytics-SQL/README.md

 ### **Step 1 — Import CSV Datasets**

-Import each CSV file into its corresponding table using MySQL Workbench Import Wizard.
+Import each CSV file into its corresponding table using the MySQL Workbench Import Wizard.

 | CSV File | Table Name |
 |---|---|